mattkleiny/calculation-engine/README.md

 }
 ```

-## Things to clean-up:
+This yields a series of `CalculationStep`s which describes important parts of the calculation, and the sum figures available
+at various points of the evaluation, and can be marked up with `Label`s, `Variable`s and other similar expressions.

+Such an `explanation` could be used in a UI to render calculation details to users, or to help understand the underlying logic
+of a particularly complex calculation.

+## Remaining Tasks:

-* Add some more node types, explore different types of calculations and permit different result types per tree
+* Add some more node types, explore different types of calculations and permit different result types per tree.
+* Wire up passing of `EvaluationContext` down into the AST's `Compile()` method with an environment pattern in the resultant LINQ tree.

 ## Benchmarks